kevinferg/normal-distribution/README.md

 ### `unwrap-unif`: 'Unwrapped' uniform distribution

-Taking a standard normally distributed random variable Z~N(0,1) and wrapping it onto [0,1) -- that is, Z - floor(Z) -- results in a *very* nearly uniform distribution.
+Taking a standard normally distributed random variable Z~N(0,1) and wrapping it onto [0,1),  `Z - floor(Z)`, results in a *very* nearly uniform distribution.
 (Note: a 12-Irwin-Hall distribution gives exact uniformity.)
 This algorithm starts with a uniform variable and undoes that wrapping.

 1. Start with the wrapped location by sampling a float X~U[0,1)
 2. Determine which unit bin it started from by: